jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 ### C major shape

-The basic C major shape is a straightforward triad chord.
-The root note is the lowest note in the chord
-(which is called "root position"), the third and fifth are stacked directly on top of the root with no gaps (Which is called "closed voicing"), and then the root note is repeated on top.
-The R-3-5-R all span a single octave.

-This kind of closed-voice root position triad is considered a strong and stable chord.

-strings.

 {% include figure.html
     caption="C major shape."
     url="/assets/figures/caged/C-maj.svg"
     class="chord row"
 %}

+The basic C major shape is a straightforward triad chord.
+The root note is the lowest note in the chord
+(which is called "root position"), the third and fifth are stacked directly on top of the root with no gaps (Which is called "closed voicing"), and then the root note is repeated at the octave, so the root is both the highest and lowest note.
+This kind of closed-voice root position triad sounds strong and clear.

+The basic chord grip for this shape is `x4312x`.
+This is a surprisingly comfortable and convenient grip once it becomes familiar.

 ---